 - Ductwork: The HVAC contractor inspects the ductwork at your house and determines whether repairs or modifications are required.
 The more complex the ductwork at your home is, the higher your installation cost will be.
 Heat rises and makes your second floor difficult to keep cool.
 Many HVAC systems do not have ductwork that reaches the second floor of your home.
 If improvements need to be made to your house for accommodating new ductwork, the price can go further up.

 - The Kind of Air Conditioner: As mentioned earlier, the various types of systems have varying prices like central air conditioners, ductless mini-split systems, packaged central air conditioners, window air conditioners, portable air conditioners, and heat pumps.

 - Installation and Service Charges: If the HVAC contractor is from a certified company, they will charge according to the company’s pricing.
 Additionally, factors like residential areas, time of the year, kind of system, and possible repairs can also make the service charges go up.

 Generally, the national average cost of replacing your home’s central air conditioner is from $5,000 to $12,500 (high end).
 This is different based on states, residential areas, manufacturers, and sizes of homes.

 This price is relatively higher than the national average cost of a new unit because it includes the service charges for the removal of your previously installed system.
 Additionally, the complexity of ductwork in your home is another factor that affects the price of replacement.

-Let JD’s Plumbing take care of your air conditioning replacement needs.
+Let JD’s Plumbing Heating and Air Conditioning take care of your air conditioning replacement needs.
 We will suggest the most viable brand and model based on your house size, budget, and cooling requirements.
 Our installation charges are also quite nominal, and you never pay more for work conducted in peak season.